McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

-5 Mar 2024: Added timestamps option.
+5 Mar 2024: Cleaned up logging.
+Added timestamps option (if Debug = True, timestamps will print in logs).

 4 Mar 2024: Updated Dockerfile CUDA to 12.2.2 (From CTranslate2).
 Added endpoint `/status` to return Subgen version.
 Can also use distil models now!
 See variables below!